 Get involved Though I never advocate filling out the applications for your student, I do believe parents need to take an interest in the process and provide assistance where necessary.
 Don’t leave finding and applying to college solely on your teen’s shoulders.

-Find out what’s keeping your student away Ask why he hasn’t started or what’s preventing him from finishing.
-Try to keep the conversation relaxed, otherwise he’s likely to shut you out.
+Find out what’s keeping your student away Ask why they haven’t started or what’s preventing them from finishing.
+Try to keep the conversation relaxed, otherwise they’re likely to shut you out.

 Some kids are afraid of what filling out an application means, you know, taking the next big step in their lives.
 Others are confused by the whole process, even overwhelmed.
 Or yours might be the one who’s just not interested in doing the work.

 Whatever the issue, you need to find a way to help your student through, or find someone who can.
 That could be an older sibling, a favorite teacher or coach, the guidance counselor, or a beloved relative like a cousin, aunt or uncle.

 Remind your student of your commitment I had to do this with my son who kept delaying filling out the first application.
 One night I firmly told him that his dad and I had put plenty of time and effort into helping him research majors, visit colleges, talk through a topic for his essay, edit that essay and decide where to apply.
 Plus, we would be footing the bill for his college tuition.
 The least he could do was use whatever free time he had to fill out the applications.

 He finished his last application two weeks before our planned deadline.

 Break down the process into more manageable pieces Some kids just don’t know where to begin.
 In that case, step in and offer some assistance.